sohoffice/react-sample-app/README.md

 Initial setup
 -------------

+- Must have node v12+ installed
-Install all dependencies with `npm install`
+- Install all dependencies with `npm install`

 Development server
 ------------------